Find out the pros and cons of 4 alternative water

 measurement practices and choose the right one for

-Considering that water accounts for approximately 10% of hotels’ utility costs, it’s no wonder that most European hoteliers consider water conservation a priority.
+As water rates continue to rise, it’s no wonder that most European property owners consider water conservation a priority.

 In addition to saving in day-to-day consumption, accurate and frequent water measurement helps you catch possible plumbing leaks before they cause permanent damage to the building.